Nicky Jam

-Biography
+Life and career

 1981–1996: Early life and career beginnings

-Nick Rivera Caminero was born on March 17, 1981, in Lawrence, Massachusetts to a Dominican mother and Puerto Rican father.
+Nick Rivera Caminero was born on March 17, 1981, in Lawrence, Massachusetts, to a Dominican mother and Puerto Rican father.
 Having been born on Saint Patrick's Day, he enjoyed attending parades for the holiday as a little boy.
 While in Massachusetts, he developed an affinity for hip-hop, specifically East Coast acts Marky Mark and the Funky Bunch and LL Cool J. When Nicky Jam was ten years old, his family moved to the Río Hondo suburb of San Juan, Puerto Rico, in an attempt to reconnect with the family's Puerto Rican roots.
 However, in an interview with Billboard, Nicky Jam explained that his father had become embroiled in a drug-related case and escaped bail, necessitating the move to Puerto Rico.

 Nicky Jam initially experienced culture shock upon moving to Puerto Rico, having never spoken Spanish before arriving to the island.
 Despite the difficult start, he quickly made friends in his neighborhood and after spending time in the streets as a middle schooler, became inspired to pursue a musical career.
 He also used Caribbean hip-hop and reggaeton as a way to help him polish his Spanish-language skills.
 He originally went by the moniker "Nick MC", but changed it to Nicky Jam after a neighborhood homeless man gave him the unsolicited comment, "You ain't Nick MC, you're Nicky Jam".

 While working at the Pueblo Xtra discount grocery store at age eleven, he passed time by rapping about the items he was bagging, which impressed a customer who invited him to record with a local indie label.
 He subsequently signed a contract without reading it and received no advance money for his recordings.
 He recorded and released his first EP ...Distinto a los demás in 1995 at age fourteen.
 He endured a difficult breakup with his girlfriend shortly after the album's release and the emotional pain of the experience led him to try cocaine for the first time at age fifteen.
 Nicky Jam reflected on the experience by saying: "[I thought], 'why am I going to take care of myself?
 My dad didn't handle his drug problems.
 My mom did drugs too, so why not me?'
 I mean, I had drugs all around me, and the foundation of everything is your home.
 It's your family."